 For example, if the risk evaluation engine detects an general increase in fraudulent activity, it may instruct the Trust Elevation scheme to require additional authentications and checks for all transactions.

-Trust Elevation Sequence Example
+Trust Elevation Sequence (Example)

-This section contains a non-normative, simple Trust Elevation use case and sequence.

-Note that the specific structure and content of the Policy Table and Methods Table are defined within the trust system, driven by the Relying Party’s authentication policies.
+The specific structure and content of the Policy Table and Methods Table are defined within the trust system, driven by the Relying Party’s authentication policies.

 In this simple example, a static mapping of Relying Party defined Transaction Risk Levels to pre-defined authentication strengths encoded as “Authentication Levels” (AL) is shown.
 The Relying Party defines which Authentication Level transitions are required for each Transaction Risk Level.